chol120/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-Write a function that concatenates two strings
+More pointers, arrays and strings